ianstormtaylor/slate/docs/reference/slate/selection.md

 ### `isCollapsed`
 `Boolean`

-Whether the selection is collapsed.
-A selection is considered "collapsed" when the anchor point and focus point of the selection are the same.
+Whether the range is collapsed.
+A range is considered "collapsed" when the anchor point and focus point of the range are the same.

 ### `isExpanded`
 `Boolean`